Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day-to-day lives.

 Educational toy subscriptions for 9-13-year-olds

 I think this is really the sweet spot for STEM box gift subscriptions.
 There will be some children that are ready to tackle more traditional science, technology and engineering problems at this age.
-Others will still be looking to activities with more emphasis on fun, yet still open to learning.
+Others will still be looking to activities with more emphasis on fun, yet still open to learning while honing their science skills.

 Doodle Crate is perfect for anyone over 9 years old that shows interest in art.
 When I’ve vacationed in Door County our family will occasionally go to the Hands-on Art Studio.
 The Doodle Crate project lineup reminds me of many of the activities our family has enjoyed on lazy summer days in the past.